 Recent Events And Current Affairs:

 You must have proper information about the national and international level of current affairs and recent events.

-It basically includes the Indian Constitution, Rights to people, political system, public policy, and the essence of India in today’s context.
+It basically includes the Indian Constitution, the Rights of people, the political system, public policy, and the essence of India in today’s context.